Fresh or Frozen Broccoli in Casserole?

 Blanching Fresh Broccoli

 Blanching is a quick and easy process that helps soften fresh broccoli and keeps its bright green color.
 It also ensures the broccoli cooks evenly in the casserole.
+Whether you’re using fresh or frozen broccoli in casserole, proper preparation is key to achieving the best results.
 Follow these steps:

 2. Add Broccoli: Add the fresh broccoli florets to the boiling water and cook for 2-3 minutes.